A peek at Safe Bulkers Inc. (SB): Who has invested in It?

 Safe Bulkers Inc. (SB): Who are the competitors?

 The company’s main competitors (and peers) include Star Bulk Carriers Corp.
-(SBLK) that is 246.29% higher over the past 12 months.
-Diana Shipping Inc. (DSX) is 101.70% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -32.08% from the last report on Mar 30, 2021 to stand at a total of 0.89 million short shares sold with a short interest ratio of 0.99.
+(SBLK) that is 220.46% higher over the past 12 months.
+Diana Shipping Inc. (DSX) is 103.30% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 1.56% from the last report on Apr 14, 2021 to stand at a total of 0.81 million short shares sold with a short interest ratio of 0.96.